 Thank you for contacting me about immigration and visas as the Coronavirus outbreak continues.

-- A temporary loss of annual income due to COVID-19 between 1 March 2020 and 31 July 2020 will generally be disregarded for self-employment income, along with the impact on employment income from the same period for future applications.
-Income received via the Coronavirus Self-Employment Income Support Scheme will also be taken into account;
+It is also welcome that action has been taken to support those who are self-employed to ensure that a loss of annual income due to coronavirus between 1 March 2020 and 1 January 2021 will usually be disregarded, along with the impact on employment income from the same period for future applications.